 However, the reality is that innovative treatment methods are expensive.
 When compared to more established options, innovative procedures may not be backed by conclusive results or peer reviewed clinical evidence.
 In addition, such procedures tend to be more random in terms of their success rate and safety standards.

-Even if an experimental treatment is your only available option, it’s not uncommon for health insurance companies to deny claims for coverage.
+Even if an experimental treatment is your only available option, it’s not uncommon for insurance companies to deny claims for coverage.
 Insurers are often hesitant because these new and innovative techniques can be expensive with no guarantee for success.
-There are also cases where healthinsurers wrongfully categorize a regular procedure as being experimental in nature.
+There are also cases where insurers wrongfully categorize a regular procedure as being experimental in nature.

 Regardless of these concerns, denying someone treatment based on experimental grounds may result in a lifetime of poor health and even death as a result of one’s condition.
 Therefore, filing an appeal for such a denial is important.
-If the treatment method in question is backed by reasonable evidence, effectiveness, and safety standards, health insurance companies have a fiduciary duty to honor such a claim.
+If the treatment method in question is backed by reasonable evidence, effectiveness, and safety standards, insurance companies have a fiduciary duty to honor such a claim.

 What is an Experimental Treatment Denial?

-The working principle behind health insurance companies is supposed to be simple: you pay premiums, and your insurer offers coverage for the cost of treatment when you need it.
+The working principle behind insurance companies is supposed to be simple: you pay premiums, and your insurer offers coverage for the cost of treatment when you need it.
 However, complications arise when insurance companies determine if a treatment is medically necessary or not.

 To cover their bases, insurers try to limit their liability for coverage.
 This includes avoiding claims that involve innovative treatment options not backed by established evidence.
-As a result, health insurance companies may end up taking a blanket approach when denying claims for experimental treatment (without considering the needs of their patients).
+As a result, insurance companies may end up taking a blanket approach when denying claims for experimental treatment (without considering the needs of their patients).

 It’s important to understand what an experimental or investigational treatment is so you can prepare a convincing appeal if you were to be denied treatment.
 By definition, an “experimental or investigational” treatment is any treatment, therapy, drug/drug usage, or procedure that is non-FDA approved and is not recognized by generally accepted medical standards.
 The definition also extends to procedures that are not classified as being safe or effective enough to treat a particular medical condition, illness, or injury.